The Brine family has multiple templates, which share the same underlying structure and functionality. This guide applies to all these templates.

 - Choose Search Position: Hide to hide the search bar from your header.

-Once you've added your elements, use the Style Editor section for each element to style it further.
+Once you've added your elements, use Site Styles section for each element to style it further.
 For example, scroll to the Header: Tag Line section to choose the font and color of your tag line.

 - For best results, place each element in a different area of the header.
 Elements may overlap if there isn't enough space.